FOSDEM/website/content/news/2025-12-10-dev-random.md

 title: '/dev/random and lightning talks'
 ---

-The room formally known as "Lightning Talks" is now known as `/dev/random`.
+The room formerly known as "Lightning Talks" is now known as `/dev/random`.

 ---MORE---